Senior Engineering Manager, GitHub

 What is GraphQL?
 Which problems does it try to solve?
 How can we implement a GraphQL backend?
 A lot of questions, which we will discuss and answer in this workshop.

-Together we will develop a GraphQL backend using Node.js and we will have a look at the central parts like the Schema and Resolvers.
+Together we will develop a GraphQL backend using Node.js and Apollo Server and we will have a look at the central parts like the Schema and Resolvers.
 We will also discuss potential (performance) problems and possible solutions.

 This workshop does not require any GraphQL knowledge and targets GraphQL beginners.